ridhi2006/Rock-Paper-Scissor-Game/README.md

 This is a simple Rock Paper Scissors game built using HTML, CSS, and JavaScript.
 The player chooses between Rock, Paper, or Scissors and plays against the computer.

 📌 Features
-Interactive UI
+1.Interactive UI

-Random computer choice
+2.Random computer choice

-Win, lose, and draw logic
+3.Win, lose, and draw logic

-Scoreboard for player and computer
+4.Scoreboard for player and computer

-Responsive design
+5.Responsive design

 🛠️ Technologies Used
-HTML5
+1.HTML5

-CSS3
+2.CSS3

-JavaScript (Vanilla)
+3.JavaScript (Vanilla)

 🖥️ How to Play
-Open the game in your browser.
+1.Open the game in your browser.

-Click on Rock, Paper, or Scissors.
+2.Click on Rock, Paper, or Scissors.

-The computer randomly picks its move.
+3.The computer randomly picks its move.

-The result is shown with an updated score.
+4.The result is shown with an updated score.